It doesn’t matter whether you need to suit up every day for work, or just a few times a year for special occasions:

 Each suit includes a notched lapel two-button jacket with double vents and lightly padded shoulders, and a tapered pair of matching pants that’s both stretchy and wrinkle-free.

-(You can also buy a separate vest to make it a three-piece suit, but the vest is only available in four different colors.)
+(You can also buy a separate vest to make it a three-piece suit, but the vest isn’t available in quite as many colors.)

 They’re made from a blend of performance fabrics like polyester, rayon and spandex, which you usually find in high-end athletic wear from brands like Lululemon.

-But S&L has cut them into a sophisticated suit shape that’s as sharp as anything you’d find from more traditional suit brands like Suitsupply.
+But S&L has cut them into a suit with a timeless, sharp look that’s as sophisticated as sharp as anything you’d find from more traditional suit brands like Suitsupply.

-State & Liberty markets their suits as “athletic fit,” but personally I think that’s a misnomer.
+State & Liberty markets their suits as “athletic fit,” which may deter some guys, but personally I think that’s a misnomer.

 Speaking as a middle-aged dad whose body type screams, well, “middle-aged-dad,” I can tell you that you do not have to be an athlete to pull these off.

-I wore mine to a summer wedding in lieu of the linen suit that I normally wear in warmer weather.
+I wore mine to a summer wedding in lieu of the slim fit linen suit that I normally wear in warmer weather.

-And in addition to the (very helpful) sweat-wicking, I actually found the cut to be both slimming and flattering, so I think these would work well for most guys.
+And in addition to the (rather helpful) sweat-wicking, I actually found the cut to be both slimming and flattering, so I think these would work well for most guys.

 Indochino originally made its name by offering affordable made-to-measure suits in a wide range of different fabrics, colors and patterns, giving you a lot of the advantages of working with a professional clothier, at a much more attainable price tag.